eashigaev/cardz-laravel/README.md

-# Backend API for sample application "Cardz"
+# Backend API for sample application "Cardz" (PHP, Laravel)

 This is a demo API for a frontend (a mobile app or PWA).
-An imaginary domain of one-time bonus cards (loyalty program) has been implemented.
+An imaginary domain of disposable bonus cards (loyalty program) has been implemented.
 The application is intentionally small, so there is no need to understand a large domain.

 The main idea is to demonstrate a mix of useful approaches to enterprise application development with a ready-made